chriswhsu/kiln-controller/README.md

 **WARNING** This project involves **high temperatures**.

- Do not run the kiln-controller unattended when attatched to a real kiln.
+ Do not run the kiln-controller unattended when attached to a real kiln.

 ## Features

  * Visually design and adjust kiln schedules
  * Extended Operation Capability - run continuously for extended durations
  * Multi-Device Monitoring - check status on computers, tablets, etc.
- * Pre-Run & Real-Time Cost Estimation for Firing
+ * Pre-Run & Real-Time Cost Estimation for Kiln runs
  * NIST-Linearized Conversion for Precise K-Type Thermocouple Readings
  * Customizable PID Parameters for Kiln Tuning
  * Temperature Monitoring Post-Schedule Completion